-Find reports on a range of topics about health equality from the IHE and other organisations.
+Find reports on a range of topics about health equality from the IHE and other organisations

 Dr Jessica Allen is a Deputy Director of the Institute of Health Equity.
 Her main activities are working to embed a social determinants approach to health inequalities in England and globally.
-She is co-director of the Review of Social Determinants of Health and the Health Divide in the WHO European Region and was previously Project Director of the Strategic Review of Health Inequalities in England post-2010 (the Marmot Review).
+She was co-director of the Review of Social Determinants of Health and the Health Divide in the WHO European Region and was previously Project Director of the Strategic Review of Health Inequalities in England post-2010 (the Marmot Review).
 She has worked closely with national and local governments, third sector organisations and the NHS and published widely on social determinants of health.
 Prior to her work at UCL she was head of Health and Social Care at IPPR, Research Fellow in Public Health at the Kings Fund, and worked at Unicef and LSE.
 She has published and broadcast widely on issues relating to health and social care policy.
 She holds a doctorate from the University of London.

 Dr Ruth Bell is a Senior Advisor at the Institute of Health Equity and a Senior Research Fellow in the Department of Epidemiology & Public Health at UCL.
-Ruth is active in research and advisory roles to advocate and implement the global health agenda for health equity.
+Ruth is active in research and advisory roles to develop a social determinants of health approach in different contexts.
 Ruth coordinates advocacy for health equity to national and international policy and research fora.
-Her current activities include knowledge synthesis for European and other international projects in the area of social determinants of health.
+Her current activities include knowledge synthesis and analysis for European and other international projects in the area of social determinants of health.
 Ruth develops and leads international workshops on the social determinants of health.
-She directs the UCL international summer school on Health and Society and coordinates a module on social determinants of global health for the MSc in Social Epidemiology in the Department of Epidemiology and Public Health.
-She was a member of the UCL based scientific Secretariat within the Commission on Social Determinants of Health (2005-08) that was set up by the World Health Organisation.
+She directs the UCL international summer school on Health and Society: Social Determinants of Health and coordinates a module on social determinants of global health for the MSc in Social Epidemiology in the Department of Epidemiology and Public Health.
+She was a Senior Research Fellow in the UCL based scientific Secretariat within the Commission on Social Determinants of Health (2005-08) that was set up by the World Health Organisation.
 Prior to that Ruth’s research was in environmental factors and carcinogenesis.

-Peter Goldblatt is a Deputy Director of the Institute.
+Peter Goldblatt is a Senior Advisor at the Institute.
 His main activities are in the field of measurement and monitoring and in co-ordinating European and other international project to review the social determinants of health.
 He was previously at the Office of National Statistics (ONS).
 He was seconded from ONS to University College London (UCL) for the duration of the Strategic Review of Health Inequalities in England post-2010 (the Marmot Review).
 While at ONS, he was the Chief Medical Statistician from 1999 to 2008, principally concerned with leading the Divisions that were the key providers of ONS analyses of health and demographic statistics.
 Prior to joining ONS, he had worked at the Home Office, the Department of Health, the Office of Population Censuses and Surveys, City University and Manchester University.

 Professor Sir Michael Marmot is the Director of the Institute of Health Equity.
 More information about Michael is available here.